MicrosoftDocs/customer-insights/ci-docs/audience-insights/semantic-mappings.md

 # Semantic Mappings

-Semantic mappings allow you to map your non-activity data to pre-defined schemas, allowing Audience Insights to better understand your data attributes.
-Depending on the type of Semantic Mapping created and the data your provide, you will be able to enable new insights and features throughout Audience Insights.
+Semantic mappings allow you to map your non-activity data to pre-defined schemas, allowing audience insights to better understand your data attributes.
+Depending on the type of semantic mapping created and the data you provide, you will be able to enable new insights and features throughout audience insights.
+To map your activity data to pre-defined schemas, follow the steps outlined in the [activities](activities.md) documentation.

-   > [!NOTE]
-   > To map your activity data to pre-defined schemas, follow the steps outlined in the [activities](activities.md) documentation.

-**Semantic mappings are currently enabled in B2B instances only**.
-There is currently one type of Semantic Mapping supported in Audience Insights: *ContactProfile*.
+**Semantic mappings are currently enabled for environments based on business accounts**. *ContactProfile* is the only type of semantic mapping currently available in audience insights.

-## Define a *ContactProfile* semantic entity mapping
+## Define a ContactProfile semantic entity mapping

 1. In audience insights, go to **Data** > **Semantic mappings (preview)**.